davidfrantz/force/docs/source/history/vdev.rst

   - Added a small hiccup when parsing sensor ID.
     Was only relevant when it failed by giving wrong input data.

+  - Fixed an issue when outputting overview thumbnails (OVV) AND using a geographic output projection (i.e. resolution < 1).
+    Thanks to GitHub user dkczk for bringing this up.

 - **FORCE HLPS**

   - deprecation note: